 - Red - "Content Area"

-Note: Another thing that can be easily confused to one these sections, can be the "Post Content" element.
-Keep in mind that this is a stand alone element, with the help of which, content can be added into page/post templates.
+Note: Another thing that can be easily confused in these sections, is the "Post Content" element.
+Keep in mind that this is a stand-alone element, with the help of which, content can be added into page/post templates.
 Please take a look at this tutorial, for more information about this element.

-I hope this article was useful for you.
+I hope this article was useful to you.
 Don't forget to check out the rest of the tutorials and articles from our knowledge base.

 Also, if the article was helpful, please leave a smile below :)